nasywaagiyann/Automobile-Price-Prediction-with-Deep-Learning/README.md

 # Deep Learning Regression - Automobile Price Prediction

-## 📄 Deskripsi Proyek
+## 📄 Project Description

-Proyek ini bertujuan untuk membangun model regresi menggunakan Artificial Neural Network (ANN) untuk memprediksi harga mobil berdasarkan berbagai fitur seperti spesifikasi teknis dan karakteristik kendaraan.
-Model dikembangkan dengan TensorFlow dan Keras.
+This project aims to build a regression model using an Artificial Neural Network (ANN) to predict car prices based on various features such as technical specifications and vehicle characteristics.
+The model is developed using TensorFlow and Keras.

-## 🧰 Tools & Library
+## 🧰 Tools & Libraries

-- Python
+* Python
-- Pandas, NumPy, Matplotlib, Seaborn, Missingno
+* Pandas, NumPy, Matplotlib, Seaborn, Missingno
-- Scikit-learn (preprocessing, train_test_split)
+* Scikit-learn (for preprocessing and train-test split)
-- TensorFlow & Keras
+* TensorFlow & Keras

-## 📚 Alur Pengerjaan
+## 📚 Workflow

-1. **Impor Library**
+1. **Import Libraries**
-   Menggunakan library standar untuk data handling, visualisasi, preprocessing, dan deep learning.
+   Standard libraries are used for data handling, visualization, preprocessing, and deep learning.

-2. **Memuat Dataset**
+2. **Load Dataset**
-   Dataset _Automobile_data.csv_ dimuat dan dilakukan pemeriksaan struktur data.
+   The *Automobile\_data.csv* dataset is loaded and its structure is examined.

 3. **Exploratory Data Analysis (EDA)**

-   - Melihat struktur data, statistik deskriptif.
+   * Analyzing data structure and descriptive statistics
-   - Menangani missing values:
+   * Handling missing values:

-     - Mean imputasi untuk data numerik dengan missing < 75%.
+     * Mean imputation for numerical data with < 75% missing values
-     - Modus imputasi untuk data kategorikal.
+     * Mode imputation for categorical data
-     - Menghapus kolom jika missing > 75% (tidak ada pada kasus ini).
+     * Dropping columns with > 75% missing values (not applicable in this case)

 4. **Feature Engineering**

-   - Label Encoding untuk fitur kategorikal.
+   * Label Encoding for categorical features
-   - StandardScaler untuk normalisasi fitur numerik.
+   * StandardScaler for normalizing numerical features
-   - Membagi dataset menjadi data latih dan data uji (80:20).
+   * Splitting the dataset into training and testing sets (80:20 split)

 5. **Modeling**

-   - Arsitektur ANN dengan beberapa layer Dense, Batch Normalization, dan Dropout.
+   * ANN architecture with multiple Dense layers, Batch Normalization, and Dropout
-   - Optimizer: Adam dengan learning rate 0.001.
+   * Optimizer: Adam with a learning rate of 0.001
-   - Loss function: Mean Squared Error (MSE).
+   * Loss function: Mean Squared Error (MSE)
-   - Monitoring model menggunakan EarlyStopping dan ModelCheckpoint.
+   * Model training monitored using EarlyStopping and ModelCheckpoint

-6. **Evaluasi Model**
+6. **Model Evaluation**

-   - Model dievaluasi menggunakan test set.
+   * Evaluated on the test set
-   - Metrik yang digunakan: Loss (MSE) dan MAE (Mean Absolute Error).
+   * Metrics used: Loss (MSE) and Mean Absolute Error (MAE)

-7. **Inference (Prediksi Data Baru)**
+7. **Inference (New Data Prediction)**

-   - Melakukan encoding dan scaling pada input baru sebelum diprediksi.
+   * Encoding and scaling applied to new input before prediction
-   - Menghasilkan output prediksi harga mobil.
+   * Produces predicted car price as output

-## 📊 Hasil
+## 📊 Results

-- **Test Loss (MSE):** ~2529.8472
+* **Test Loss (MSE):** \~2529.8472
-- **Test MAE:** ~32.6620
+* **Test MAE:** \~32.6620
-- Model menunjukkan performa yang cukup baik dengan error rata-rata ±33 satuan harga.
+* The model demonstrates reasonably good performance with an average error of ±33 units of price.